 Paleo Meal Prep Power Bowls

-Julia’s new cookbook, Paleo Power Bowls: 100 Easy, Nutrient-Dense, Anti-Inflammatory Meals is filled with some of her favorite recipes for paleo meal prep power bowls!
+Julia’s cookbook, Paleo Power Bowls: 100 Easy, Nutrient-Dense, Anti-Inflammatory Meals is filled with some of her favorite recipes for paleo meal prep power bowls!

 In the book, she shares how to build a well-balanced meal tailored to specific diets and restrictions, whether it is AIP, low-FODMAP, Whole30, vegetarian, or vegan.
+Those recipes are a perfect fit with my paleo-friendly, anti-inflammatory meal prep recipes and my anti-inflammatory meal plans.

-In case you aren’t familiar with za’atar seasoning, it’s a Middle Eastern spice blend that is perfect for seasoning everything from veggies to meats, fish and seafood, bread, dips, soups, and SO much more!
+- Za’atar Spice Blend – A Middle Eastern spice blend of thyme, cumin, sumac, sesame seeds, coriander, and salt that is perfect for seasoning everything from veggies to meats, fish and seafood, bread, dips, soups.

 What is Raita?